AntonStrand/1dv600-lab/reflections.md

 ## Task 1
 ### Subtask A Books
 #### Planning
+By divide the task into even smaller subtasks it becomes easier to both get an overview of what needs to be done and to estimate the time for each task.
+It also makes it easier to make sure that nothing will be forgotten in the implementation and the time estimation.

 | Order |Subtask                                                                                                                    | Est. time |
 |:-----:|---------------------------------------------------------------------------------------------------------------------------|----------:|
 |1.     |Create module. `bookList.js`                                                                                               | 1 min     |